-Year Progress reporting requirements Year 1 No reporting required Year 2 Spring: Progress report and programme consultation.
-Year 3 Spring: Progress report and programme consultation.
+Year Progress reporting requirements Year 1 No reporting required Year 2 Spring: Progress report, incl. an updated results framework and budget, and programme consultation.
+Year 3 Spring: Progress report, incl. an updated results framework and budget, and programme consultation.
 Focus of the consultation is also to prepare ToR for the external review.
 Fall: External review, which will form the basis of the consultation in year 4.
-The programme organisation must also submit an updated Results Framework and budget to CISU.
+The programme organisation must also submit an updated results framework and budget to CISU.
 Year 4 Spring: Programme consultation based on the external review.
 Focus of the consultation is also to discuss the possible extension of a programme grant.